 Why?
 The economy, spurred by the false success of the housing market, over-hired.
 With scads of money being thrown at housing during the Millennium Boom, the number of jobs in construction, real estate and real-estate related financial services (lenders, mortgage brokers, insurers, sales agents, etc.), skyrocketed.
 The money being earned by these industries seeped into other industries through consumerism, fueling more jobs growth in other economic sectors, and more construction, and so on — the virtuous cycle.

-These future users of real estate will arrive in the form of the Baby Boomers’ children — Generation Y (Gen Y) — peaking in numbers around 2019-2020.
+These future users of real estate will arrive in the form of the Baby Boomers’ children — Generation Y (Gen Y) — peaking in numbers in the years following the 2020 recession.
 Their function as the impetus behind the housing recovery will be, as always, contingent on the creation of jobs supporting their household formation.

 Without jobs befitting their college educations, members of Gen Y will be unable to leave their parental nests and move out on their own.
 They are shadow households — the users for the real estate which will, even after they come of age, need financial stability in the form of jobs before they can proceed to claim their households, and in the process reduce all types of residential vacancies.